ktoso/rx-wiki/Connectable-Observable-Operators.md

 ***

 ## Observable.replay( )
-#### ensures that all Observers see the same sequence of emitted items, even if they subscribe after the Observable begins emitting items
+#### ensures that all Subscribers see the same sequence of emitted items, even if they subscribe after the Observable begins emitting items
-There are varieties of `replay( )` that return a ConnectableObservable that you then must use the `publish( )` operator on so that observers may connect to it:
+There are varieties of `replay( )` that return a ConnectableObservable that you then must use the `publish( )` operator on so that Subscribers may connect to it:

 [[images/rx-operators/replay.png]]